 In 2012, to celebrate his 60th birthday, Otway produced his debut movie titled Otway the Movie: The Story of Rock n Rollís Greatest Failure.
 A screening for producers was held at Londonís Leicester Square with the final scenes from the movie filmed on the red carpet and edited into the film.
 The film was then taken to Cannes Film Festival and a 50-date tour of cinemas in both the UK and North America.
 It was subsequently voted the 2nd best film of the year in a poll of its readers conducted by The Guardian newspaper.

 In 2016, Otway announced that he was planning to record a new album.
-Following a successful Kickstarter campaign, he will take his band to the Caribbean island of Montserrat to become the first international recording artist to record there since the Rolling Stones in 1989.
+Following a successful Kickstarter campaign, he will took his band to the Caribbean island of Montserrat to become the first international recording artist to record there since the Rolling Stones in 1989.
+The result was Montserrat - the first album of entirely new and original Otway material in over ten years.